wdetcetera/Augmented-4-ShareHolder-Agreement/shareholders_agreement.md

     (iv) AI model version control and security
-    (v) Data protection and privacy compliance systems (vi) Technical documentation of all IP assets
+    (v) Data protection and privacy compliance systems (vi) Technical documentation of all IP assets (vii) Keys and passwords to all technology solutions in use for The Augmented 4’s SaaS platform

 ### 5.5 Confidentiality Obligations
 Each Shareholder must: